webcompere/model-assert/README.md

 Describes paths using [JSON Pointer](https://gregsdennis.github.io/Manatee.Json/usage/pointer.html) syntax, where a route to the element is a series of `/` delimited field names or array indices.

+> NOTE: To resolve some vulnerabilities, including CVEs found in `snakeyaml`, this version is
+> built against an rc of `jackson-databind` and `jackson-dataformat-yaml`.
+A future release
+> will upgrade to the LTS version of these libraries, but the dependency is light weight enough that
+> overriding these dependencies in your project is unlikely to be an issue.

 ## Installation

 ModelAssert requires Java 8.